rossaman4/vivax_clinical_illness/2. Estimating the probability of clinical illness/readme.txt

-2. Estimating the probability of illness
+2. Estimating the probability of clinical illness

 The R script runStanModels.r is the master file for this sub-directory.